OperaLatinaAdnotata/OLA/README.md

 6. CTS passage for each work (e.g., "book", "section", etc.)
 6. author name
 7. work title
-8. (experimental) IPA transcription of word forms (the 5th-century BCE Attic ones)
+8. (experimental) IPA transcription of word forms (the Classical Latin one)

-The morphosyntactic annotation has been performed using Latinpipe, whose model can be dowloaded on [Hugging Face](https://huggingface.co/bowphs/latinpipe-evalatin/tree/main).
+The morphosyntactic annotation has been performed using Latinpipe, whose model can be dowloaded from [Hugging Face](https://huggingface.co/bowphs/latinpipe-evalatin/tree/main) (thanks to F. Riemenschneider).
 The test set results are:

 |POS|Feats|ALLTags|UAS|LAS|Lemmas|